tuvo1106/aws-primer/certified_cloud_practitioner.md

 - **Trusted Advisor**
   - Trusted Advisor does not generate out a PDF report
-  - Gives you a holistic view of reccomendations across multiple services and best practices
+  - Gives you a holistic view of recommendations across multiple services and best practices

 ---